Memories of my Mother at 100 years old

 Probably her favorite scripture verse was John 3:16 “For God so loved the world that He gave His only Son, that whosoever believed in Him should not perish but have everlasting life.”

-A dedicated Christian, my Mother, Alta, wanted others to know the love of Christ that she knew…and the peace and joy knowing Him brings.
+My Mother, Alta, wanted others to know the love of Christ that she knew…and the peace and joy knowing Him brings.
 We lift up her memory and the Cross that she cherished.

 (Turn on sound)